Rak-r/ROS1-ROS2-contents/README.md

 * https://robotics.stackexchange.com/questions/110374/issues-while-setting-up-ekf-for-ackermann-steered-robot
 * https://robotics.stackexchange.com/questions/105045/ukf-position-data-closely-match-slam-absolute-pose-regard-wheel-odometry/108335#108335

+#### Setting up RTABMAP FOR RGB-D SLAM and Visula Odometry

+In case your robot only have RGBD or stereo camera as the main sensor for Localization & Mapping tasks, RTABMAP is one the widely adopted SLAM algorithm.

+However, there are numerous ways to setup RTABMAP for specific purpose and it sometimes becomes confusing, that;s why I added the guide for some most confusing queries and which I faced myself as well.

+## RTABMAP setup for both RGB-D SLAM and VO using single camera sensor (Intel Realsense D435):

+1. In the standard launch file provided by RTABMAP (ROS2), replace the topic name of depth image and rgb image.

+2. Parameters to set to true are: 'subcribe_rgb` and `subcribe_depth`.

+3. If want the `LaserScan` to create 2D occupancy Map instead of making it via depth image, set `subcribe_scan = 'Ture'`, it will ignore depth image and generate 2D Map for NAV2 via `LaserScan`.

+4. To convert `depth to scan`, we can use `depthimage_to_laserscan` which I don't recommend.
+The reason behind is the package reports `Nan`, when the sensor is on Holiday (cannot see any data out of desired range) while the other ROS2 stack incluing NAV2, SLAM algorithms demands `Inf`.
+To have this corrected at the time of my project, the other package `pointcloud_to_laserscan` was used which directly converts the `PointCloud2` message to 1D `LaserScan`.

+5. The other paramters could be tuned according to further needs.

 #### RTAB MAP related queries and setuo clues for ros2 with rgbd sensor intel realsense in my case.

 * https://github.com/introlab/rtabmap_ros/issues/398